 What is Schoolwork?

-For students, assignments and announcements automatically appear on their iPad devices, organised by class and deadline.
-Students have a single place to find content and instruction, to submit work and to view their progress.
+For students, assignments and announcements automatically appear on their iPad devices, organized by class and due date.
+Students have a single place to find content and instruction, to submit work, and to view their progress.

 See Apple Products for Teaching and Learning for information about the apps that can help you put the power of technology to work in and out of the classroom.

 Request work from students and send announcements.
 Students receive a notification on their iPad devices when you request work or send an announcement.